PetmeetlyPetmeetly

 Market range only, not a Petmeetly endorsement.
 Puppies from parents without OFA and DM clearances sell for far less because the buyer takes on the health risk.

 Stud fees are where line type shows up.
-A US-titled show-line or working-line GSD stud typically charges $500 to $1,500.
-A European-imported, IGP-titled, hip-Normal stud routinely charges $1,500 to $2,500 plus shipping for chilled or frozen semen.
-Some breeders prefer “puppy back” arrangements where the stud owner gets first or second pick of the litter in lieu of a cash fee.
+A US-titled show or working-line stud typically charges $500 to $1,500.
+A European-imported, IGP-titled, hip-Normal stud routinely charges $1,500 to $2,500 plus chilled or frozen semen shipping.
+Some breeders prefer “puppy back” arrangements where the stud owner takes first or second pick of the litter in lieu of cash.

-For revenue context: AKC-affiliated breeders in the US typically sell German Shepherd puppies for $2,000 to $4,500.
-Working-line and European import puppies often start at $3,500 and climb to $5,000 or more for titled-parent litters.
-Buyers who pay top-of-market expect full OFA and DM clearances on both parents, and a litter without those clearances should price well below market.
+Buyers paying top-of-market expect full OFA and DM clearances on both parents; litters without them should price well below market.
 See live US listings on our German Shepherd puppies for sale on Petmeetly page.

 Browse puppies for sale